jrs33/SolarCellAutotest/README.md

 ### Installing Dependencies Without the GUI:
 1) Obtain a raspberry pi with an installed OS and connect to a SolarBytes hardware system
+2) Go [here](https://www.raspberrypi.org/documentation/remote-access/ssh/) to set up the ssh
-2) `git clone https://github.com/jrs33/SolarCellAutotest.git` to get the repo on the Pi
+3) `git clone https://github.com/jrs33/SolarCellAutotest.git` to get the repo on the Pi
-3) `cd <repo_location>/SolarCellAutotest/bash`
+4) `cd <repo_location>/SolarCellAutotest/bash`
-4) Run `sh permissions.sh` to make all shells executable
+5) Run `sh permissions.sh` to make all shells executable
-5) Obtain a wifi network from your system administrator and enter the proper fields into the `<repo_location>/SolarCellAutotest/bash/network_template.txt` template file.
+6) Obtain a wifi network from your system administrator and enter the proper fields into the `<repo_location>/SolarCellAutotest/bash/network_template.txt` template file.
 This is SUPER IMPORTANT and will allow the Pi to auto-connect to your areas wifi network.
 Check out  [this link](https://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf) to learn about various network objects used to auto-connect to see what works for you
-6) Run `./solarbytes_setup_headless`.
+7) Run `./solarbytes_setup_headless`.
 This will download all dependencies, setup your database, prepare buffers and configure your wifi. **This will also reboot your Pi**.

 With these steps done, the installation process should be complete.